Research Report 2019

 The Royal Women’s Hospital is the largest public hospital in Australia dedicated to the health and wellbeing of women and newborns.

 Each year we produce a research report which highlights just some of the many examples of innovation and translation of research happening right here at the Women’s to improve healthcare outcomes.

-It has been a standout year for research at the Women’s.
-In 2018, the Women’s 10 research centres were collectively awarded more than $20 million in competitive grants.
-Our researchers conducted 58 clinical trials, involving more than 4,500 patients and published 231 peer-reviewed medical papers.
+In 2019, the Women’s 10 research centres were collectively awarded more than $26 million in competitive grants.
+Our researchers conducted 76 clinical trials, involving more than 3,200 patients and published 228 peer-reviewed medical papers.